ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/windowsperf_sampling_cpython/windowsperf_sampling_cpython.md

 ### CPython cross-build on x64 machine targeting ARM64

 CPython is an open-source project.
 There is native support in CPython for Windows on Arm starting with version 3.11.
 In this learning path you will use a debug build of CPython.
-For this, you will build [CPython](https://github.com/python/cpython) locally from sources in debug mode on an x86_64 machine and cross-compile it for a ARM64 target.
+For this, you will build [CPython](https://github.com/python/cpython) locally from sources in debug mode on an x86_64 machine and cross-compile it for an ARM64 target.

 Use the Visual Studio `Developer Command Prompt for VS 2022` which is already set up in the VS environment.
 Go to Start and search for "Developer Command Prompt for VS 2022".
 You should see a prompt as shown below: